mississippiCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Contesting a Traffic Ticket in Mississippi

-Opting to contest the ticket may be viewed as a "Not Guilty plea" by the court and an assertion of the defendant's right to trial.
+The court may view opting to contest the ticket as a "Not Guilty plea" and an assertion of the defendant's right to trial.
 To do this, the defendant may appear in court on the designated appearance date for an arraignment, where the plea may be entered.
 The ticket may contain information on the initial court date, location, and other relevant information for contesting the ticket.
 At the arraignment, the defendant may enter the Not Guilty plea, and the date may be set for the trial.
 The defendant might be able to meet with the prosecutor to work out a plea bargain.
 However, if this is not possible, the case may move to trial.

 What to Expect in a Mississippi Traffic Court